-- Then on the page you want to add the link to, highlight the words you want to link to the PDF and click the chain link button.
-A box will pop up and you will put a relative link in the box.
+- Then on the page, you want to add the link to, highlight the words you want to link to the PDF, and click the chain-link button.
+A box will pop up and you will put the relative link in the box.

 - The words you hyperlinked should turn blue.